fread-ink/fread-vagrant/README.md

 It is certainly possible to boot fread without serial console but it would require modification to the kindle's original operating system and has not yet been implemented.

-# Compiling the kernel
+# Cross-compile environment using vagrant

+We're using a vagrant vm to compile everything.
+It greatly simplifies things when all developers are building on the same system.

 For some reason many of the cross compilers I've tried create a kernel that simply won't boot on my Kindle 4 NT.
-No error messages appear so it's hard to debug.
+No error messages appear after running `kexec -e`, just... nothing.
 If anyone has any idea why this could be please let me know!

 The cross-compilation toolchain built into Ubuntu 12.04 generates a bootable kernel so for now that's what we're using.
 For other parts of the system you can use whichever cross compiler you prefer.

-## Cross-compile environment using vagrant

 The version of vagrant in Ubuntu 14.04 is a bit old and won't actually work for our purposes.
 If you have a newer Ubuntu system then you may be able to just do: